TalEliyahu/Awesome-AI-Security/Survey.md

 #### Attacks/Defenses
 - [2025/05] **A Survey of Attacks on Large Language Models** - [arXiv](https://arxiv.org/abs/2505.12567)
+- [2025/06] **From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem** - [arXiv](https://arxiv.org/abs/2506.15170)

 #### Threats & Misuse
 - [2025/05] **Security Concerns for Large Language Models: A Survey** - [arXiv](https://arxiv.org/abs/2505.18889)